vtorosyan/vtorosyan.github.io/_posts/2024/2024-11-19-managing-growth-career.md

 #### Personal Development Plans
 Create a plan outlining the **skills and capabilities** you need to develop.

-#### Track Your Growth Using 3 Key Metrics (on a scale of 0 to 5):
+#### track your growth using 3 key metrics (on a scale of 0 to 5):

 1. **Are you learning?
 Are you growing?**
 2. **Are you gaining transferable skills or just learning how to cope with your current job?**
 3. **How confident and capable do you feel in your role?**

+Over time, you will identify patterns and see correlations based on your answers.

-#### Build Your “Brag Document”
+#### Build your “brag document”

 Document your achievements and milestones.
 This not only builds confidence but also creates a clear narrative of your progress.
+Julia Evans has a great post about [brag documents](https://jvns.ca/blog/brag-documents/) that you can use for inspiration.

+---

+## Create a rhythm

+A structured rhythm helps create predictability, ensures accountability, and keeps you moving forward.
+My rule of thumb is:

+1. **Revisit your values and principles annually**
+2. **Rebuild your career map every 6 months**
+3. **Review your progress quarterly (every 3 months)**

+---

 ## Final note